strapi/documentation/docusaurus/docs/user-docs/content-manager/saving-and-publishing-content.md

   alt="Editing draft version"
   sources={{
     light: '/img/assets/content-manager/editing_draft_version3.png',
-    dark: '/img/assets/content-manager/editing_draft_version2_DARK.png',
+    dark: '/img/assets/content-manager/editing_draft_version3_DARK.png',
   }}
 />

 ### Working with drafts

-While editing an entry, you can see 2 tabs:
+While editing a document, you can see 2 tabs:

 - The _Draft_ tab is where you can edit your content.
 - The _Published_ tab is a read-only tab where edition of all fields is disabled.
 The _Published_ tab only exists to show what is the content of fields in the published version.